Blue – Green Algae

 - ^ Maruhashi T, et al. Hyperbilirubinemia, augmentation of endothelial function, and decrease in oxidative stress in Gilbert syndrome.
 Circulation.
 (2012)

 - ^ Kundur AR, Singh I, Bulmer AC.
-Bilirubin, platelet activation and heart disease: a missing link to cardiovascular protection in Gilbert's syndrome?.
+Bilirubin, platelet activation and heart condition: a missing link to cardiovascular protection in Gilbert's syndrome?.
 Atherosclerosis.
 (2015)

 - ^ Goel A, Aggarwal R. Unconjugated hyperbilirubinemia: a blessing in disguise?.
 J Gastroenterol Hepatol.
 (2013)